 While the previous step defines the hardware platform, this step defines what software services run on that hardware.
 The wrench::Simulation::add() member function is used to add services to the simulation.
 Each class of service is created with a particular constructor, which also specifies host(s) on which the service is to be started.
 Typical kinds of services include compute services, storage services, and file registry services (see below for more details).

-The multi-action-multi-job simulator instantiates four services.
-The first one is a storage service:
+The bare-metal-chain simulator instantiates four services.
+The first one is a compute service: